 • Weight gain

-Most of these will reach a peak during the second or third day after you’ve quit smoking.
-Not everyone who quits smoking experiences all of these symptoms, but irritability, cravings, and trouble concentrating are the most common.
+Most of these will peak on the 2nd or 3rd day after you quit.
+Not everyone who quits will experience all of these but irritability, cravings and trouble concentrating are the most common.
 The first 72 hours are going to be the worst.

-Four hours after your last cigarette, the amount of nicotine in your system has fallen by 90 percent and you’ll start craving your next one.
-You might start feeling a bit restless or fidgety.
-This is a good time to find something to occupy your body with.
-Go for a run, do some yard work, even clean the house – just keep your mind and body focused on something else.
-This craving will pass eventually.
+Four hours after your last cigarette the nicotine level in your system has dropped 90% and you’ll start to crave your next one.
+You might feel a little restless or fidgety.
+This is a good time to do something with your body.
+Go for a run, mow the lawn, clean the house – just keep your mind and body occupied.
+This will pass.

-Ten hours after your last cigarette, you will have already experienced a couple of cravings.
-Some people start feeling extremely hungry during this period, because smoking leaders to higher blood sugar levels and those will have begun to drop.
-Your hands and feet might start feeling tingly.
-This is actually a good thing, as it means that your circulation is returning to normal.
+Ten hours after your last cigarette you will have already had a couple of cravings.
+Some people get extremely hungry during this period because smoking raises blood sugar levels and those will have started to drop.
+Your hands and feet will start to tingle.
+This is a good thing – your circulation is returning to normal.

-Twenty four hours after the last cigarette, your body will have run completely out of nicotine.
-Make sure you have plenty to eat and drink, but keep it healthy.
-Continue to find ways to occupy your mind and body, and try not to give in to the feelings of irritability or anxiousness.
+Twenty four hours after your last cigarette your body will have used up all the nicotine.
+Make sure you eat and drink plenty but healthy.
+Continue to find ways to occupy your mind and body and don’t give in to the irritability and anxiety.

-After 48 hours, the worst should be over.
-You’ll still have cravings and your mood might be a little off, but remember everything that you’ve already been through to get to this point.
-Keep up whatever you’ve been doing to distract yourself.
+After 48 hours the worst should be over.
+You’ll still have cravings and your mood might be a little off but remember everything you’ve been through to get to this point.
+Keep doing what you’ve been doing to distract yourself.

-It might take up to 21 days for the cravings to feel completely manageable, although they may still be present.
-At this point, you’ve done the truly hard part.
-Now is when you have to remind yourself daily not to give in to stress or peer pressure or any of the other reasons you began smoking in the first place.
-Keep in mind why you decided to quit and how hard you worked to get here.
+It may take up to 21 days for the cravings to feel totally manageable although they may still be there.
+At this point you’ve done the hard part.
+Now you have to remind yourself every day not to give in to stress or peer pressure or any of the other reasons you started smoking in the first place.
+Remember why you quit and how hard you worked to get here.

-If you or a loved one need help with quitting drugs or alcohol, consider Asana Recovery.
-We offer medical detox, along with both residential and outpatient programs, and you’ll be supervised by a highly trained staff of medical professionals, counselors, and therapists.
-Call us any time at (949) 438-4504 to get started.
+If you or a loved one need help quitting drugs or alcohol consider Asana Recovery.
+We offer medical detox, residential and outpatient programs and you’ll be supervised by a highly trained staff of medical professionals, counselors and therapists.
+Call us anytime at (949)-763-3440.